simon-ritchie/apysc/docs_src/source/event_prevent_default_and_stop_propagation.md

 The `prevent_default` method interface will append the calling expression of the JavaScript `preventDefault` method.
 This will prevent the browser default behavior of any event.

-The `stop_propagation` method interface will stop an event propagation, for example, triggered child event will not propagate to a parent event (parent event will not be triggered).
+The `stop_propagation` method interface will stop an event propagation, for example, the triggered child event will not propagate to a parent event (parent event will not be triggered).

 ## Basic usage of the prevent_default interface

-The `Event` instance and its subclass instance has the `prevent_default` method.
+The `Event` instance and its subclass instance have the `prevent_default` method.
 The `prevent_default` method requires no arguments, as follows:

 ```py
 # runnable